schillij95/ThaumatoAnakalyptor/README.md

+# This repository has been archived and is beeing further developed by the monorepo of the Vesuvius Organization Team over at https://github.com/ScrollPrize/villa/tree/main/ThaumatoAnakalyptor

+Thank you to everyone who helped develop it and continues to do so.

 # <img align="center" width="60" height="60" src="GUI/ThaumatoAnakalyptor.png"> ThaumatoAnakalyptor

 **ThaumatoAnakalyptor** is an advanced automatic segmentation pipeline designed for high-precision extraction of papyrus sheet segmentations from CT scans of ancient scrolls with minimal human intervention.